NicholasKChoi/CS186/projects/Project1Spec.md

 ## Your Assignment

 Alright, now we can write some code! **NOTE**: Throughout this project, you're more than welcome to add any and all helper methods you'd like to write.
 However, it is very important that you **do not change any of the interfaces that we've given you**.
+It's also a good idea to always check the course repo for updates on the project.

 ### Part 1: Tables